 Even modern ancestors of this family show slight variations of this genetic problem, showing just how long-lasting the results of genetic mutations from incest can be.

 If you look at many ancient Egyptian busts, you may notice that their heads look a little funny - in particular, they are often elongated in the back.
 This wasn't just a stylistic choice on the part of the artist; many Egyptian royalty actually had skulls shaped like that.
-A large part of this is that Egyptian royal customs depended heavily upon incest.
-Brothers married sisters, mothers married sons, and cousins often married cousins.
-The result was that their skulls were often deformed, though it should be noted that most royalty wrapped their heads to get that particular deformed shape as they grew.
+After all, Egyptian royal customs depended heavily upon incest.
+Brothers married sisters; mothers married sons; and cousins often married cousins.
+The result was that their skulls were often deformed, though it should be noted that most royalty wrapped their heads to get that particular deformed shape as they grew, as it was also a sought-after style.
 King Tut, for example, suffered from such a skull deformation, in addition to "a cleft palate, a club foot (as well as missing bones in his feet), and scoliosis."

-The Vadoma tribe in Zimbabwe has a high occurrence of fused limbs in their feet, giving them strange and birdlike toes.
-This has lead to them sometimes being called "the ostrich people."
-Because their gene pool is small and because the gene is both dominant and common, the trait lives on.
+The Vadoma tribe in Zimbabwe, which exists in relative isolation and procreates largely in pairs from its small ingroup, has a high occurrence of fused limbs in their feet, giving their feet a unique, birdlike appearance.
+This has led to them sometimes being called "the ostrich people."
+Because their gene pool is small, and because the gene is both dominant and common, the trait lives on.

 Several major European royal families were absolutely riddled with incest.
 Queen Victoria, in particular, saw the negative impact of inbreeding.
 During the 1850s, Victoria and Albert had a child who had trouble with his blood clotting.
 While that child, Leopold, did not commit incest with any of his siblings, many of his brothers and sisters did marry into the family, even indirectly, and more of their offspring started to show signs of trouble with bleeding.
-This is because they were carriers of hemophilia (sometimes called "the royal disease"), a recessive genetic disorder that only became so prevalent because of incest.
+This is because they were carriers of hemophilia (sometimes called "the royal disease"), a recessive genetic disorder.

 Hemophilia happens when the blood does not clot properly.
 This means that even small injuries like a simple cut, bruise, or nosebleed, can result in a serious loss of blood, and that injuries do not heal correctly.
 This can lead to infections and even death.